-Raynham Hall in England is a splendid home in Norfolk.
-Inhabited by Townshend family for over 300 years, the hall gives its name to the area, known as the Raynhams.
-It also gave us one of the most famous and well-regarded ghost photographs ever taken.
+Raynham Hall in Norfolk, England is a splendid home.
+Inhabited by Townshend family for over 300 years, the hall gives its name to the area, the Raynhams.
+It is also home to one of the most famous and well-regarded ghost photographs ever taken.

 Raynham Hall was constructed in 1619 by Sir Roger Townshend.
 At his death in 1637, the home was still incomplete.
 Designed by Inigo Jones, the home ignored traditional English style and instead featured an Italian style, 100 years before the style became mainstream.
 Sir Roger Townshend intended to make a grandiose statement with his new home and although he died before his home was completed, his son ensured that even after death, his dream was realized.